Midsumma Carnival

 Partners

 Midsumma Carnival is an iconic full-day outdoor extravaganza dedicated to kicking off our three-week-long festival!
-Located in Alexandra Gardens in Melbourne’s bustling CBD, Midsumma Carnival features a vast array of LGBTQIA+ acts that will grace the three carnival stages.
+Located in Alexandra Gardens in Melbourne’s bustling CBD, Midsumma Carnival features a vast array of LGBTQIA+ acts that will grace the four carnival stages: Main, Picnic, Sports and Family.
 This popular annual day event attracts over 120,000 people and entry is free!

-Midsumma Carnival offers a variety of fun safe spaces accessible to everybody, including, Sports activities, a Youth area, and Family-areas that are open to everyone from dawn to dusk.
+Midsumma Carnival offers a variety of fun safe spaces that are open and accessible to everyone from dawn to dusk, including sports activities, a youth area and a family-area.

 Fancy a picnic?
 Bring your friends and family to one of our grass pavilions surrounding the stages to enjoy Carnival’s entertainment!
 Our talented artists will leave you in awe with a variety of singers, drag artists, DJs, performers, and even an opportunity to show off your own talents with our Lip Sync Limelight competition!